dutertetimes/dutertetimes.github.io/news/_posts/2016-11-09-Departure for Thailand and Malaysia.md

 The president laid out his agenda for his visit to Thailand and the official visit to Malaysia in a speech at the Ninoy Aquino International Airport Terminal II on 9 November 2016.

-The following is the transcript of the speech of the President.

 ###### SPEECH OF PRESIDENT RODRIGO ROA DUTERTE

 ###### DURING THE DEPARTURE CEREMONIES FOR HIS VISIT